codin-jones/codin-lib/README.md

 my needs are for Linux and Mac OS X. If someone wants to ensure it works under Windows then I would be happy to accept any modifications that are necessary.
 That being said I strive to make sure that I write standard C++ that any compliant compiler should be able to compile.
-I am going to the codin library compliant to the last released standard, since not everyone can be at the latest version.
+I am going to make the codin library compliant to the last released standard, since not everyone can be at the latest version.
 In other words right now C++14 is out so I will only use features from C++11.
 When C++17 comes out then I will move to using features from C++14 and so on.

 ### The code I write at my day job isn't allowed to be publicly available.